atilio-ts/dev-courses/PHP/Php Course.md

 ### match

-Works like a switch statement but only accepts one expression, the break is no needed.
+Works like a switch statement but only accepts one expression, if you need more you can call a function, the break is no needed.
 Does strict comparison (with variable type)

     match($variable){
         1 => do something,